Description

 How to prevent this

-Encrypting two related plaintexts under the same RSA key with e=3 is broken by polynomial GCD.
+Encrypting two related plaintexts under the same RSA key with a small exponent (e = 17 here) is broken by polynomial GCD.
 Padding closes the door.

 - Always use OAEP (or RSAES-OAEP-SHA256) when encrypting with RSA.
 The randomized padding ensures that encrypting the same plaintext twice yields different ciphertexts, killing related-message and chosen-ciphertext attacks.

-- Use e = 65537, not e = 3.
-Even with padding, e = 3 has a long history of edge-case attacks (Coppersmith, Hastad broadcast).
+- Use e = 65537, not a small exponent like 3 or 17.
+Small exponents have a long history of edge-case attacks (Franklin-Reiter, Coppersmith, Hastad broadcast).
 65537 is the universal default for a reason.

 - Don't use raw RSA for messages at all.
 For data > key size, use hybrid encryption: RSA-KEM or RSA-OAEP to encapsulate an AES key, then AEAD-encrypt the payload.
 Most libraries (libsodium's sealed boxes, OpenSSL's envelope APIs) wrap this for you.